-The Town comprises approximately thirteen (13) square miles, with an estimated population of 7,900 and is located in the southwest portion of Broward County, a major metropolitan area.
+The Town comprises approximately thirteen (13) square miles, with an estimated population of 8,054 and is located in the southwest portion of Broward County, a major metropolitan area.
 The Town motto since its establishment is "Preserving our Rural Lifestyle" and is located between the three major urban cities: Town of Davie, City of Pembroke Pines, and City of Weston.
 The neighboring cities provide a wealth of attractions, business and amenities for use by the residents of the Town.
 Accordingly, the residents benefit from this close association with these urban neighbors because the Town does not need to provide for these services.

-The Town was incorporated on June 6, 2000.
+The Town was incorporated on June 6, 2000, and will be celebrating its 25th anniversary this year (June 6, 2025).
 The Town operates under the Council-Administrator form of government where the Mayor and four Council Members must live in residential districts, are elected at large, and appoint a Town Administrator, Town Attorney, Town Clerk, and Town Financial Administrator.
 The Town Council establishes policy for the operation of the government, enacts ordinances for the safety, welfare, and orderly interaction of the citizens of the Town, adopts a millage rate and annual budget as well as members to various advisory boards, agencies, and authorities within the Town, and engages the independent auditor.